openstack/cinder-specs/specs/victoria/default-volume-type-overrides.rst

 - Create a volume from an image that has ``cinder_img_volume_type`` defined in its metadata.

-By default the policy restricting access to set, delete, or get project default volume type will be set to admins only, and those admins can only manage projects belonging to their project's descendants hierarchy as described in the `KeyStone Hierarchical Projects spec <https://specs.openstack.org/openstack/keystone-specs/specs/keystone/juno/hierarchical_multitenancy.html>`_.
+By default the policy restricting access to set, unset, get or list all project default volume type will be set to system admins only.

 Alternatives
 ------------